top of page

 This ceramic amphora, inspired by ancient remains discovered near shipwrecks, is covered with coral to symbolize the passing of time and underwater memory.
 It transforms a utilitarian object into an emblem of fragility, highlighting the urgency of protecting marine life.

-Coral tower; fragment of a reef
+Coral tower; fragment of a reef.

 Coral Tower; Fragment of a Reef is a ceramic work inspired by the fragile beauty of corals, threatened by climate change and human activities.
 Its glaze evokes the bleaching of reefs, transforming this piece into a symbolic remnant torn from the depths of the ocean.